sabuhish/fastapi-mail/docs/index.md

 ## Using Jinja2 HTML Templates

-In order to use Jinja template langauge, your must specify email folder within your applications working directory.
+In order to use Jinja template langauge, you must specify the email folder within your application's working directory.

-In sending HTML emails, the CSS expected by mail servers -outlook, google, etc- must be inline CSS.
+When sending HTML emails, the CSS expected by mail servers -outlook, google, etc- must be inline CSS.
 Fastapi mail passes _"body"_ to the rendered template.
 In creating the template for emails the dynamic objects should be used with the assumption that the variable is named "_body_" and that it is a python dict.

 check out jinja2 for more details [jinja2](https://jinja.palletsprojects.com/en/2.11.x/)